tsackton/taelgarverse/docs/background/languages.md

 _Real world analog_: French (more prevalent in the South) and English (more prevalent in the north and Addermarch)
 _Alphabet_: Sembaran is written using the Drankorian alphabet *Intelligibility*: Tollish is mutually intelligible with Sembaran.
 There are numerous cognates between Sembaran and [Isinguese](<languages.md#isinguese>), but they have a very different grammar.
 An Isinguese speaker can sometimes pick out some meaning from Sembaran.

+##### Addermarian
+A dialect of Sembaran spoken in Addermarch.
+Has numerous loan words from Tyrwinghan, but otherwise preserves the general Sembaran structure and influences.

+_Real world analog_: French (more prevalent in the South) and English (more prevalent in the north and Addermarch), with some Welsh influence from Tyrwinghan
+_Alphabet_: Addermarian is written using the Drankorian alphabet *Intelligibility*: Tollish and Sembaran are mutually intelligible with Addermarian.
+There are numerous cognates between Addermarian and [Isinguese](<languages.md#isinguese>), but they have a very different grammar.
+An Isinguese speaker can sometimes pick out some meaning from Addermarian.
+Addermarian has some Tyrwinghan loan words but is not generally mutually understandable.
 ##### Tollish
 The language spoken in Tollen and parts of the Tollen spheres of influence.
 It is closely related to Sembaran, and developed from a similar mix of Old Tollish and Drankorian.